-If equality does hold in Inequality~\eqref{eq:triangle-ineq} for every triple of vertices $(u,v,w)$, either their Steiner-tree is a path and thus $2\max\{d(u,v),d(u,w),d(v,w)\}=d(u,v)+d(u,w)+d(v,w)$, or the $3$ shortest paths between the $3$ pairs $(u,v),(v,w), (w,u)$ can be chosen such that each of them contains $2$ of the $3$ branches of the tree and as such are not edge-disjoint.
+If Equality holds in Inequality~\eqref{eq:triangle-ineq} for every triple of vertices $(u,v,w)$, either their Steiner tree is a path and thus $2\max\{d(u,v),d(u,w),d(v,w)\}=d(u,v)+d(u,w)+d(v,w)$, or the $3$ shortest paths between the $3$ pairs $(u,v),(v,w), (w,u)$ can be chosen such that each of them contains $2$ of the $3$ branches of the tree and as such are not edge-disjoint.

 Now we prove the other direction.
 Let $(u,v,w)$ be a triple of vertices in $G$ for which inequality~\eqref{eq:triangle-ineq} is strict.
 We can always choose the shortest paths between the pairs in $\{u,v,w\}$ such that their union forms a pseudotree (unicyclic graph or tree).
 Choose these in such a way that the cycle is as small as possible (not a tree by choice of $(u,v,w)$).
 This is sketched in Figure~\ref{fig:shortestpaths}.